Cpierswim/music-library-frontend/README.md

 - known issues

-  - can only put in each special word once, so "genre:pop genre:indie" to include both of those does not work.
-Would be a quick fix, but I ran out of time
+  - ~~can only put in each special word once, so "genre:pop genre:indie" to include both of those does not work.
+Would be a quick fix, but I ran out of time~~ (This was such an easy fix, I went ahead and fixed it after submitting)
   - the dropdowns don't look exactly like I'd like
   - when editing, the runtime has to be set to seconds instead of min:second like I would like because of issues with setting the value to a statful variable